aaronkaka/commonjs-react-components/README.md

 ![Image](screenshot.png?raw=true "screenshot")

-## Goal
+## Goals

 A simple proof-of-concept inspired by http://simonsmith.io/writing-react-components-as-commonjs-modules/

+- Use CommonJS to build and share UI components
-Beyond creating React components, however, this POC is meant to abstract away the component's implementation without leakage so that it can be consumed without knowledge of a specific library.
-Interaction with, and between, instances of the component is accomplished purely by means of vanilla JavaScript DOM eventing.
+- Abstract away the component's implementation without leakage so that it can be consumed without knowledge of a specific library or framework
+- No component API, event everything (using vanilla JavaScript DOM eventing)
+- Consumer decides DOM location, and eventing eligibility

 Styled using the ubiquitous Bootstrap v3 for mobile-first responsiveness.